posmishka/linux/server/LEMP Install.md

 *we will build the most recent version from source with custom modules to have http/2 enabled*

 1. Install Dev Tools we need
+*we will need to remove th*

 		yum -y groupinstall 'Development Tools'
 		yum -y install wget openssl-devel libxml2-devel libxslt-devel gd-devel perl-ExtUtils-Embed GeoIP-devel